everestial/vcfparser/docs/record_parser.rst

 >>> from vcfparser import VcfParser
 >>> vcf_obj = VcfParser('input_test.vcf')

 We can also pass gzipped vcf file as an argument.
+#TODO (Bhuwan, Gopal; priority - high) - check the gzipped file read/write works on both Linux and Windows

 >>> vcf_obj = VcfParser('input_test.vcf.gz')